BarbWire-1/ParticlesFactory/README.md

 **METHODS**

-* drawParticles() - now used in the handleInput/proxy
+* createParticles() - now used in the handleInput/proxy
 * toggleAnimation() - cancel/start requestAnimationFrame